dlt42/react-sandbox/ReadMe.md

 * Socket.io for websocket updates to the client
 * Axios for REST communication with the database
 * Cors to allow the client to access the server
+* Mongoose and MongoDB is used for storing user data
+* Passport is used for authentication using web tokens

-The database is provided by JSON Server
+The record database is provided by JSON Server (to be migrated to MongoDB)

 [JSON Schema](https://json-schema.org/) will be used for form definition and [react-jsonschema-form](https://react-jsonschema-form.readthedocs.io/en/latest/) with template customisation will be used for form generation.